Medical and Life Science

 Techno Ad Solutions

 Techno Ad has decades of experience in supplying many products for the Medical/Life Science industry.
 All Techno Ad products meant for the Medical/Life Science Industry are manufactured from FDA compliant and USP Class VI certified materials.
-We are GMP compliant, with a company-wide Quality Management System which monitors customer feedback, and ensures the company conforms to all ISO 9001:2000 and legislative requirements.
+We are GMP compliant, with a company-wide Quality Management System which monitors customer feedback, and ensures the company conforms to all ISO 13485:2016, ISO 9001:2015, and legislative requirements.

 Techno Ad engineers are experienced in designing and producing a broad range of medical rubber components for use in pharmaceutical manufacturing, diagnostic and surgical instruments and other non-implantable medical devices.